jcperezbanuchi/simon-game/README.md

 # Features
 Current functionalities include:

-- Computer generated sequences includes lights and sounds (desktop only for now).
+- Computer generates random sequences includes lights and sounds (desktop only for now).
 - Repeat the sequence to increase the rounds by 1 when you have the right sequence.
-- Try to achieve a score of 20 to win.
+- Clickeable start and reset button
 - Reacts to errors and reset the game.
-- Clickeable start and reset button
+- Try to achieve a score of 20 to win.

 # Future improvements